-What is PCI DSS and why it’s important for your business?
+What are PCI DSS and PTS and why are they important for your business?

 What is PCI DSS compliance?

 That’s a common question merchants ask us.
-Probably, most of you have heard that PCI DSS is a kind of security standard, related to card payments.
+Most of you have probably heard that PCI DSS is a type of security standard related to card payments.
 And that’s all, isn’t it?
-Here we come to explain the basics of PCI DSS and how it affects your business.
-It’s not only applicable to large companies, as lots of people think.
+Here we explain the basics of PCI DSS as well as PTS and how they affect your business.
+It’s not only applicable to large companies, as many people think.
 It’s mandatory for all businesses, including yours.

 Read on to find out why!

 PCI DSS stands for Payment Card Industry Data Security Standard.
 In short, it’s a set of technical and operation requirements, policies, procedures and tools to protect cardholder data.